 IMPORTANT: Please see the official Government advice for travellers to the UK HERE.

-This is a very important decision and you should consider the options carefully.
-Most international students (who are not with a partner or family) choose to live in campus accommodation - please read about the benefits outlined in the Halls of Residence section below.
+Deciding where to live is a very important decision and you should consider the options carefully.
+Most international students (who are not with a partner or family) choose to live in our Halls of Residence on campus - please read about the benefits outlined in the Halls of Residence section below.

 However, there is also plenty of private accommodation to rent in Liverpool and if you are considering living off campus, please look at the Private Rooms in the Community section below.